Intel-bigdata/OAP/oap-native-sql/README.md

 If you are running a SPARK Cluster, please make sure all the software are installed in every single node.

 ### Installation
-Please check the document [Installation](/oap-native-sql/resource/Installation.md)
+Please check the document [Installation Guide](/oap-native-sql/resource/Installation.md)

 ### Configuration & Testing
-Please check the document [Installation](/oap-native-sql/resource/Configuration.md)
+Please check the document [Configuration Guide](/oap-native-sql/resource/Configuration.md)

 ## Get started
 To enable OAP NativeSQL Engine, the previous built jar `spark-columnar-core-1.0.0-jar-with-dependencies.jar` should be added to Spark configuration.
 We also recommend to use `spark-arrow-datasource-standard-1.0.0-jar-with-dependencies.jar`.
 We will demonstrate an example by using both jar files.